 It is true that businesses can be operated in an entirely differently manner from their competitors or have entirely different results of operation.
 Each business has its own operating techniques and the level of profitability can vary greatly from one business to the next.
 There can be “superstar” businesses which have very profitable operations and “low performing” business which don’t do as well.
 However, tax personnel know, that most businesses of the same type operate in substantially in the same manner, with consistent results for businesses of the same type.
 Outliers are, by definition, the exception to the rule.

 Another example of a tax returns which “do not make sense” are tax returns which show consistent yearly losses, sometimes very high losses, without showing equally substantially contribution to the business by the owner or investors.
 Why exactly would any business owner continue, year after year, to operate a business which always loses money?
-This is a question which the State of Illinois frequently determines is worth looking into.
+Just how interested would a businessman be in seeing that its customers have good haircuts, that they don’t go hungry, or that they have all of their necessary accouterments that it is willing to conduct itself in the red for year after year?
+This is a question which the State often determines is worth looking into.

 The final category I will cover here is where the tax returns filed with the State do not make sense in light of other information available to the State.
 The state is increasingly receiving reports relevant to the operation of individual businesses from third parties.
 These reports can be reports from gasoline suppliers, credit card companies or other electronic payment service providers, liquor and food distributors and other entities.
 To the extent this information is not automatically reported to the State, the information can be and regularly is directly requested from the vendor during the course of an audit.
 Inconsistencies between information provided by third party vendors and information which ends up on a tax return can be costly for a business and its owners as the State is becoming increasingly able to determine the correctness of returns from information it already has.
 The failure of a businesses returns to match up to information provided to the State by third parties is an area where there is a built in headache for the tax filer.
 To paraphrase the line from the “Lucy Show” from years ago, at that point, “you’ve got a lot of explaining to do”.

 In any event, if your business becomes the subject of a State audit, is a good idea to get professionals involved in mitigating liabilities at a very early point.
-Operating a business does not automatically carry with it tax expertise and having a third party handle the matters required by the issues which generate an audit allows business owners to rest more easily and continue to conduct their business, rather than struggle with the complexities of Illinois tax audits.
+Operating a business does not automatically carry with it tax expertise and having a third party handle the matters allows business owners to rest more easily and continue to conduct their business, rather than struggle with the complexities of Illinois tax audits and the many pitfalls involved.

 Speak Your Mind